-During the year ended 31 December 2020, A Layout experienced significant disruption to its operations due to the COVID-19 pandemic.
-Lockdowns and movement restrictions were imposed for a significant part of the year 2020 in all jurisdictions where A Layout operates.
-By end of December 2020, the restrictions were lifted in many jurisdictions and A Layout was able to open its stores in those jurisdictions.
+During the year ended 31 December 2021, A Layout still experienced significant disruption to its operations due to the COVID-19 pandemic.
+While many jurisdictions had experienced an improved economic outlook in 2021, several others were still being affected by the effects of COVID-19.
+By end of December 2021, the restrictions were lifted in many jurisdictions that had been severely affected previously and A Layout was able to open its stores in those jurisdictions.

-However, in January 2021 and subsequently in April 2021, due to second/third waves of COVID-19 pandemic and cases diagnosed with new variants of the virus, some jurisdictions reimposed lockdowns and movement restrictions.
-A Layout was required to close its stores in Countries A and D due to these reimposed restrictions.
+However, in January 2022, due to rising cases diagnosed with new variants of the virus, some jurisdictions reimposed movement restrictions.
+A Layout was required to limit business hours in its stores in Countries A and D due to these reimposed restrictions.